enrique-bustamante/epl/README.md

 * Data is updated (currently, this is manual)
 * Flask app is run
+* The flask app runs opening up to a webpage with two buttons
+* The first button creates a copy of the current rankings to use as the last week's ranking value for the tables
-* The flask app runs four scripts which are imported as functions
+* The second button runs the four scripts which are imported as functions
-* Each script imports 2 csvs, cleans the data, groups data by player name, and exports a png and csv for use on HTML and future purposes
+* Each script imports 2 csvs, cleans the data, groups data by player name, calculates a z-score for ranking, and exports a png and csv for use on HTML and future purposes

 ## Functions created

-Since the four scripts are identical, with the exception of the position, I created function that could be imported and used by all four scripts.
-Here are the function:
+Since the four scripts are identical, with the exception of the position, functions were created that could be imported and used by all four scripts.
+Here are the functions:

 ### Cleaning of the Dataframe

-First, for the cleanDataFrame() function, I created a variable to be the most recent gameweek using max.
-Next, I had to clean the ***_Cost_*** columns and remove the pound sign.
-I created a Location column to designate the game as being either Home or Away.
+First, for the cleanDataFrame() function, a variable was created to be the most recent gameweek using the max value for each player.
+Next,the ***_Cost_*** columns were cleaned and the British pound sign was removed.
+A Location column was created to designate the game as being either Home or Away.
 The following item was to create a cost dataframe, saving the most recent cost of the player according to the most recent Gameweek, to join with the grouped dataframe later on.
-I then used groupby to get the averages of the points for the last four games, known as form, for each player.
-I then dropped the Gameweek, Opposition, Net Transfers, Selected by, and ICT Index columns since they were not of any use in the regression analysis.
+Groupby was then used to get the averages of the points for the last four games, known as form, for each player.
+The Gameweek, Opposition, Net Transfers, Selected by, and ICT Index columns were then dropped since they were not of any use in the regression analysis.
+This function returns the cleaned dataframe, the players and their cost in a dataframe, and the form of the players as a dataframe.

 ### Clone Dataframes